-- Losses amounting to turbulence and friction between suction flange and impeller.
+- Losses amount to turbulence and friction between the suction flange and the impeller.

 So it is impossible to construct a pump where these two losses don’t take place.
 That is why ensuring NPSH is a must.
 We all know NPSH is just a pressure gap maintained over vapor pressure.

 Net Positive Suction Head or NPSH Definition, Formula